neuroinformatics-unit/spikewrap/docs/source/get_started/supported_formats.md

 :::{admonition} Contact Us
 :class: note

-If you would like to see more formats supported, please don't hesitate to [get in contact](community)
+If you would like to see more formats supported, please don't hesitate to [get in contact](community).

 :::